makeyourownmaker/backupSession/README.md

 The version parameter in the save.session function defaults to a timestamp ("%y.%m%.%d.%H.%M" eg. 2018.12.30.09:40) unless an alternative is specified.

-The save.session, load.session and load.sinfo functions have verbose options which print session saving and loading progress messages.
+The save.session, load.session, load.mdata and load.sinfo functions have verbose options which print session saving and loading progress messages.

 The force option in the save.session function will overwrite existing files.